 United Kingdom (U.K.)

-In the UK contempt of court refers to unfairly disrupts or influencing court case by disobeying the court’s judgment; shouting or taking pictures of the court proceeding; refused to answer in the court if you are called as a witness; publicly comment on the court cases through the social media, print media, etc. which harms the public.
+In the UK contempt of court refers to unfairly disrupts or influencing court case by disobeying the court’s judgment; shouting or taking pictures of the court proceeding; refusing to answer in the court if you are called as a witness; publicly commenting on the court cases through the social media, print media, etc. which harms the public.